 Do I need insurance to undertake the UAVAir UAQ Course?

-Insurance will not be required to book a course, to complete the online learning, or the classroom based ground school.
-However you will be required to have the appropriate insurance in place for the Flight Assessment on Day 3, so if you are attending the Integrated Course, you will need it in place before you start the 3-day course.
+Insurance will not be required to book a course, to complete the online learning or the classroom based ground school.
+However, you will be required to have the appropriate insurance in place for the Flight Assessment on day 3, so if you are attending the Fast-Track course you will need it in place before you start the 3-day course.
 There are 2 routes to getting insurance with UAVAir and upon booking a course we will explain the two different options to you.

 - You are legally responsible for the safe conduct of each flight, so you must take time to understand the rules.

 - You must check the drone for damage before each flight, and make sure that all components are working correctly.

 - You must keep the drone insight at all times when flying.